skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 | **Gil after** | | 31,103 |

 * There are other missable items up for sale here, but you can buy them later once you have more Gil at your disposal.
+* Don't forget to grab the Wing Edge behind the equipment shop before heading back.
 <br/>

 * Equip your party as indicated below, then return to the lobby and go through the doorway in the back.